 After all, one of the hallmarks of a modern democracy is the existence of disagreement on a variety of issues.
 In order to function well, such a society needs citizens capable of engaging in respectful deliberation and dialogue about a vast array of controversial and complex issues, with emphasis on reasoning, not rhetoric.
 This requires not just critical thinking, but a healthy respect for others’ values and perspectives, as well as an understanding that the world seldom operates in black and white.

-The THSEB is sponsored annually by the Department of Philosophy and the UT Humanities Center and has been made possible by the continued involvement of students, faculty, and administrators from schools across East Tennessee, volunteers, and by generous financial support from Home Federal Bank.
+The THSEB is sponsored annually by the Department of Philosophy and the UT Humanities Center.
+The event is made possible by the continued involvement of students, faculty, and administrators from schools across East Tennessee and volunteers.

 At its heart, the THSEB is a discussion, not a debate.
 Teams are not required to choose opposing sides, nor is the goal to “win” arguments by belittling other teams or their positions.
 This focus on engagement, reasoning, and critical dialogue has many benefits for student learning, including honing skills which are proven to boost standardized testing performance, and which are explicitly targeted by Tennessee educational standards.
 Additionally, the event encourages social and intellectual interactions that are crucial to a functioning democracy, namely, the consideration of other, often competing, perspectives when making moral judgments and decisions.

 Congratulations to the winners of the 2023 THSEB Champion!

 Semi-Finalists – Bearden High School & L&N Stem Academy

 The in-person event is scheduled for Saturday, February 3 at the Webb School in Knoxville.
 We will continue to monitor the feasibility of this plan given local circumstances.
 If it becomes necessary to move the event online, we will use the same online format used during last year’s event.